What you need to know about a COVID-19 vaccine

 Distribution of the Pfizer/BioNTech and Moderna vaccines is underway in some countries including the US, Canada and the UK.
 For more information, please refer to the CDC (US), Government of Canada and NHS (UK).

 Once any of the current COVID-19 vaccine candidates have successfully undergone clinical trials, proved to be both safe and effective, and have received regulatory approval, available doses will be allocated to all countries participating in the COVAX Facility using a standardized allocation formula, proportional to their total population size.

 The massive global demand will mean that not everyone will be able to get the vaccine at the same time.
 It will take months — or even years — to create enough vaccine doses for everyone around the world.

-The first priority will be getting vaccines to workers in health and social settings to limit impact of COVID-19 on the functioning of the health and social systems.
+The first priority will be getting vaccines to workers in health and social settings such as schools to limit impact of COVID-19 on the functioning of the health and social systems.
 The next portion of vaccine doses will allow participating countries to vaccinate high-risk groups, including the elderly and those with medical conditions that put them at greater risk of serious illness and death following COVID-19 infection.
 The numbers for each stage will vary by country, and we recommend following the latest updates and guidance from your country’s health ministry.

 Who will have access to the coronavirus vaccine?